HLgitrepo/constitution/constitution.md

 ### i.
 Payments are made to people that help and are proportional to the profit produced.
 ### ii.
 Every day all the profits will be divided up and paid out as balance adjustments in the materials produced.
 ### iii.
 Balances can be used to buy ships, materials or withdrawn at any reasonable time.
 ### iv.
-People who are proscribed or on trial for a proscribable offence will have their balance frozen.
+People who are on trial for a proscribable offence can have their balance frozen by the singular power of Krites.
+Proscribed ones will have their balance frozen.
 They will not be able to buy, sell, withdraw, and or transfer until this condition is lifted.
+- The 'trial' period for where the balance can be frozen starts when a case is accepted and ends when the issue is solved, or court decides for innocency, or the victim drops the case.
 ### v.
 Distribution activities which produce profit must be logged.
 ### vi.
 Designers will get a total 5% share of all profits made by distribution selling their designs.
 ### vii.
 In the event that distribution’s total balance of an item exceeds its stock, the system will automatically sell a proportionate amount from all balances to bring it to a reasonable level for distribution operations.